mohamedgit522/DevOps-Journey/projects/auto_file_organiser/README.md

 You can add more types by editing the FILE_TYPES and MIME_TYPES mappings in the script.

-To Do
+## To Do:

-Add a dry-run option
+- Add a dry-run option

-Add CLI flags for more control (--help, --dry-run, etc.)
+- Add CLI flags for more control (--help, --dry-run, etc.)

-Refactor into a more flexible CLI tool
+- Refactor into a more flexible CLI tool

-Package for easier installation and reuse
+- Package for easier installation and reuse

-Why I Built This
+## Why I Built This:

 This script is part of my ongoing journey into DevOps.
 I wanted to create a small, focused tool that helps automate repetitive tasks while getting hands-on practice with Bash, Git, and scripting best practices.